-Here are a number of highly recommended free articles and online resources that will further help expand your understanding about this topic:
+Here are some additional links and resources that will help you learn more about this topic:

-- Beat Procrastination by Getting Rid of Your Have Tos @ Litemind
+- Beat Procrastination by Getting Rid of Your Have To’s @ Litemind

 - Get off Your Butt – 16 Ways to Get Motivated when You’re in a Slump @ Zen Habits